Legohead259/ESP32-P4-Test/docs/source/index.md

 # ROSphoros

-*Bringing illumination - and topics - to the world of embedded electronics*
+*Bringing illumination - and ROS topics - to the world of embedded electronics*

 ---